RodrigoJaumar/RodrigoJaumar/README.md

 </a>
 </p>
 </p>
-<p> At Datagrowth, we periodically launch study groups where various professionals introduce young professionals to the world of data.</p>
+<p>At Datagrowth, we periodically launch study groups where various professionals introduce early-career professionals to the world of data.
+We are committed to passionate young people eager to learn, build hands-on labs, and foster a data-driven culture.</p>

 </div>
 </table>
 </div>